 Also, if you’re transferring securities to the state, it is critical you have up-to-date transfer instructions.
 Some of the states update that information on their website just prior to reporting.
 We would advise you to look just prior to transfer to make sure that no last-minute changes have been made by the state.

-For additional information, we invite you to register for our upcoming fall escheat reporting webinar being held on Thursday, May 11th.
-This complimentary webinar will detail escheat reporting best practices and compliance updates for the coming cycle.
+For additional information, we invite you to view the On-Demand Replay of our latest escheat reporting webinar.
+This 60-minute presentation will detail escheat reporting best practices and compliance updates for the coming cycle.

 If you would like to discuss your compliance needs in greater detail, or would like more information on Keane’s annual escheat reporting and compliance services, please contact us by completing this form, or calling us at 800.848.8896.